Updated April 15, 2023

-In this Topic, we are going to learn about Android and Open Source Security (OS).
+In this Topic, we will learn about Android and Open Source Security (OS).
 Android is an Open Source Platform.
-It is much like Linux, but still way too different from Linux.
-Linux is far too matured when compared to Android.
+It is much like Linux but still way too different from Linux.
+Linux is far too mature when compared to Android.
 So, this is Chetan Nayak, and welcome to my next blog on Open Source Web Security.
-I have written this blog assuming most of us would be using Android K, i.e. Kitkat or Android L i.e Lollipop.
+I have written this blog assuming most of us would be using Android K, i.e., Kitkat, or Android L, i.e., Lollipop.

-The reason being Gingerbread and Jellybean had lots of open source security issues which I cannot discuss in this single blog.
+The reason is Gingerbread and Jellybean had lots of open-source security issues, which I cannot discuss in this single blog.
 So, maybe I will discuss it next time when I dwell deeper into the older versions of it.
 So, as of now, let’s stick with KitKat and Lollipop.

-It was designed with developers in mind.
-Security controls were designed to reduce the burden on developers.
+Security controls reduce the burden on developers.
 It was for the developers.
 Security-savvy developers can easily work with and rely on flexible security controls.
 Safe defaults will protect developers who are less familiar with security.

-I was not much into android until the later quarter of 2013 when I had my first Android Cell Phone which was Sony Xperia L(based on 4.2.2 as of then).
-Heck, I even hated android the reason being it was extremely laggy especially Samsung devices.
-I even considered buying a Windows Lumia back then, but fortunately, I used to play a lot of games, and I had to buy Xperia L since this cell was Lag Proof.
-It had about 1 gig of RAM and Adreno 305.
+I was not much into Android until the last quarter of 2013 when I had my first Android Cell Phone, a Sony Xperia L(based on 4.2.2 as of then).
+I even hated Android because it was extremely laggy, especially Samsung devices.
+I even considered buying a Windows Lumia back then, but fortunately, I used to play many games, and I had to buy Xperia L since this cell was Lag Proof.
+It had about one gig of RAM and Adreno 305.
 Cool enough to run anything.

-After playing lots of games like NOVA3 and ModernCombat4, I got bored of that cell within a month.
-I knew that it was based on Linux, and I wanted to do some of my modifications on that.
-I started reading about Customizations and learned about what was called as ‘Rooting’.
-Since I had a good backhand in Linux, rooting was not an issue with me.
-With a bit of help from XDA, I was able to successfully root my cell.
+After playing many games like NOVA3 and ModernCombat4, I couldn’t find it interesting.
+I knew that it was based on Linux, and I wanted to do some of my modifications to that.
+I started reading about Customizations and learned what was called ‘Rooting’.
+Since I had a good backhand in Linux, rooting was not an issue.
+With a bit of XDA’s help, I could root my cell successfully.